Skip to content

 What is the difference between an ATV and a quad?

-What are the strengths of an ATV?
+What Are the Strengths of an ATV?

 ATVs are strong!
 Not only do they have a lot of power, but they are durable machines that can be used on different types of terrains.
 Riding ATVs can be a sport to stay active and healthy or to travel through rough terrain to accomplish a particular task.